paritytech/polkadot/simnet_tests/README.md

 values.

-At the moment we have only one test for parachains: `/parachains.features` This test uses a JS script that we added to simnet image and it's launched by this step in the cucumber file:
+At the moment we have only one test for parachains: `/parachains.features` This test uses a JS script that we added to Simnet image and it's launched by this step in the cucumber file:
-` Then launch 'node' with parameters '--unhandled-rejections=strict /usr/local/bin/simnet_scripts test_parachain ./configs/adder.json ws://localhost:11222 100 10'`
+`Then launch 'node' with parameters '--unhandled-rejections=strict /usr/local/bin/simnet_scripts test_parachain ./configs/adder.json ws://localhost:11222 100 10'`

 `run_test.sh` is an entry point for running all tests in the folder.
 Any setup required for tests (but cannot be done in configs) is performed